Commercial Roofing Guide

 What is EPDM roofing?

-If you have a restaurant, choose PVC as it's resistant to grease and animal fats.
+Choose PVC if you own a restaurant as it's resistant to grease and animal fats.

 If you want lower utility bills, again choose PVC as it's the most reflective.